Jazzpunk: Plot

 The game is centered on a top-secret espionage agency operating out of an abandoned subway station in a fictional place called Japanada in the late 1950s in a surreal retro-futuristic, alternate reality where the Empire of Japan conquered most of North America.
 The player takes the role of Polyblank, a silent protagonist.
 The game begins when Polyblank is mailed to the espionage agency in a human-shaped suitcase.
 He is then given several missions by the head of the organization, all of which begin by ingesting a dose of prescription medicine.
 The missions assigned to Polyblank are almost always bizarre and nonsensical, relying heavily on free association and references to older movies and video games.
 Tasks include degaussing and smuggling pigeons, assassinating cowboys, cross-dressing, killing a pig with a guitar, and photocopying Polyblank's buttocks to fool a security scanner (this also can be done by taking a photo off of the wall).

-The first mission begins with Polyblank having to infiltrate a Soviet consulate to recover a data cartridge, the second to go to a sushi restaurant to steal a cowboy's artificial kidney.
-On the way back from the sushi restaurant, Polyblank is intercepted by agents telling him to 'hand over the wetware', but he escapes.
-The Director then states that Polyblank should take a holiday while they wait for things to die down.
-When Polyblank gets to Kai Tak Resort for his holiday, he receives a phone call telling him he has to find the syndicate man (The Editor) on site and switch briefcases with him.
-Polyblank succeeds, but then passes out after drinking a cocktail.
-Polyblank wakes up in a hotel room at night with a message telling him to come to the rear pool.
-In the empty rear pool, Polyblank talks to a man who tells him the resort is a simulation, and to get out he must find, kill and cook the mechanical pig.
-After doing this, and navigating an electric maze, Polyblank finds himself back in the subway station, only to find the Director and his secretary are cardboard cutouts.
-He then finds an audio message from the Editor telling him if he wants to see them again he should come to his house.
-Polyblank goes there, and he is told he must beat the Editor in a game of sport for the Director to be freed.
-Polyblank loses, and so must find prizes for the Editor.
-Polyblank does this, inflating the Editor's ego (which inflates the Editor physically), then he pops the Editor with a needle.
-Polyblank then finds the Director, where to free him he must either press one of two buttons.
-No matter which Polyblank presses, the Director turns into a crocodile and eats Polyblank.
-The credits take place in the Director's intestines, and then Polyblank is given special tablets to help him get out.
-The game ends after Polyblank takes the pills.
+In the first mission, Polyblank infiltrates a Soviet consulate and recovers a data cartridge.
+The second mission involves poisoning a cowboy to steal his artificial kidney.
+After obtaining the "wetware" Polyblank is intercepted by agents in search of the kidney but escapes.
+Later at the Kai Tak resort while waiting for heat to die down, Polyblank receives a phone call telling him he has to find a man known as The Editor and fetch the contents of his briefcase.
+Polyblank meets the Editor and obtains his briefcase before being drugged and stripped of the files.
+Upon waking up, Polyblank follows a note to the hotel's rear pool, where he finds a conspiracy theorist who believes the resort is a simulation, and that one can only be freed by killing and cooking a mechanical pig that circuits the hotel.
+After doing this and navigating a digital maze, Polyblank finds himself back in the subway station, only to find the Director and his secretary have been kidnapped by the Editor.
+At his residence, the Editor challenges Polyblank to multiple games, promising to let the Director go if Polyblank wins.
+The Editor cheats and triumphs over Polyblank in the games, but Polyblank defeats the Editor by popping him with a pin after appealing to the Editor's ego, which physically inflates him.
+Polyblank frees the Director but turns him into a crocodile in the process, and is devoured.
+Inside the Director's intestines, Polyblank passes by the game's credits before taking more capsules, ending the game.